fazasfz/fazasfz/README.md

 🎓 **Computer Science Sophomore** | 💡 **Hackathon Enthusiast** | 🛠️ **Tech Explorer**

 Welcome to my digital corner!
-I’m a curious mind who loves blending code with creativity — whether it’s building full-stack applications, experimenting with AI, or just solving problems for fun (and sometimes for caffeine ☕).
+I’m a curious mind who loves blending code with creativity, whether it’s building full-stack applications, experimenting with AI, or just solving problems for fun.
 ---

 ## 🚀 About Me

-🌍 Based in **Islamabad, Pakistan**
 📚 Currently diving into algorithms, data structures, and real-world dev projects
 💻 Passionate about turning ideas into scalable tech solutions
 🎯 Always up for a good challenge — especially if it involves building something from scratch!